greenelab/xswap-manuscript/manuscript.md

 For simple networks, each node's degree is preserved.
 For bipartite networks, each node's number of connections to the other part is preserved, and the partite sets (node class memberships) are preserved.
 For directed networks, each nodes' in- and out-degrees are preserved, though parameter choices depend on the network being permuted.
-Some directed networks can include antiparallel edges or loops while others do not. {#tbl:xswap}
+Some directed networks can include antiparallel edges or loops while others do not. {#tbl:xswap tag="S1"}

 ### Performance of the XSwap algorithm